Additional Courses - Leadership Studies Minor

 3 credit hours

 This course is organized to provide students with in-depth examination of traditional leadership theories and an exploration of current leadership scholarship.
 The curriculum is designed to prepare students to become leaders and followers with a strong grounding and conceptual understanding of leadership theories as well as an understanding of the application of the theories.
-This is a required Theories elective for nonprofit leadership focus students.

 LEAD 420: Theories of Nonprofit Leadership